Code of Conduct

 10. Be informed of the investigation of all reports of harassment, bullying and/or discrimination to ensure that such investigations are completed promptly after receipt of any written reports.

-12. Ensure the safety of the student or students against whom harassment, bullying or discrimination was directed.
+b.
+Ensure the safety of the student or students whom harassment, bullying or discrimination was directed.

 Board of Education